LabShengLi/nanome/index.md

 In this tutorial (20 min ~ 30 min), you will learn how to perform methylation calling on Oxford Nanopore sequencing data by latest tools.
 Please create a freshing new folder to execute following commands.

 **Prerequisites: Ability to connect to JAX Sumner HPC will accelerate working through the tutorial.
-Assume your system has `wget`, `tar` basic command line tools.**
+Assume your system has `wget`, `tar` basic command line tools, container support by `Singularity` or `Docker`.**

 **This tutorial is compatible with different platforms: Linux, Mac and Windows.**